justinjose7/neural-network-implementation/README.md

 The YouTube API was used to generate the data required for the dataset.
 The scripts written to generate the dataset can be found in the 'youtube-dataset-misc-files' folder.

 ## Credits
-The YouTube dataset was created with the help of Jonathan Mathai and Richu Jacob.
+The YouTube Trending / Non-Trending dataset was created with the help of Jonathan Mathai and Richu Jacob.